John Deere: 20th century

 Increased competition during the early 1900s from the new International Harvester Company led the company to expand its offerings in the implement business, but the production of gasoline tractors came to define Deere & Company's operations during the 20th century.

 In 1912, Deere & Company president William Butterworth (Charles' son-in-law), who had replaced Charles Deere after his death in 1907, began the company's expansion into the tractor business.
 Deere & Company briefly experimented with its own tractor models, the most successful of which was the Dain All-Wheel-Drive, but in the end decided to continue its foray into the tractor business by purchasing the Waterloo Gasoline Engine Company in 1918, which manufactured the popular Waterloo Boy tractor at its facilities in Waterloo, Iowa.
 Deere & Company continued to sell tractors under the Waterloo Boy name until 1923, when the John Deere Model D was introduced.
 The company continues to manufacture a large percentage of its tractors in Waterloo, Iowa, namely the 7R, 8R, and 9R series.

 The company produced its first combine harvester, the John Deere No. 2, in 1927.
+This featured improvements and modifications to Model D such as higher power level due to increased cylinder bore.
 A year later, this innovation was followed up by the introduction of John Deere No. 1, a smaller machine that was more popular with customers.
 By 1929, the No. 1 and No. 2 were replaced by newer, lighter-weight harvesters.
 In the 1930s, John Deere and other farm equipment manufacturers began developing hillside harvesting technology.
 Harvesters now had the ability to effectively use their combines to harvest grain on hillsides with up to a 50% slope gradient.

 On an episode of the Travel Channel series Made in America that profiled Deere & Company, host John Ratzenberger stated that the company never repossessed any equipment from American farmers during the Great Depression.

 During World War II, the great-grandson of John Deere, Charles Deere Wiman, was president of the company, but he accepted a commission as a colonel in the U.S. Army.
 Burton F. Peek was hired as president during this period.
 Before Wiman returned to work at the company in late 1944, he directed the farm machinery and equipment division of the War Production Board.
 In addition to farm machinery, John Deere manufactured military tractors, and transmissions for the M3 tank.
 They also made aircraft parts, ammunition, and mobile laundry units to support the war effort.